NASA: Artemis (2017–present)

+The first tentative steps of returning to crewed lunar missions will be Artemis II, which is to include the Orion crew module, propelled by the SLS, and is expected to launch no later than April 2026.
+This mission is to be a 10-day mission planned to briefly place a crew of four into a Lunar flyby.
+Artemis III aims to conduct the first crewed lunar landing since Apollo 17, and is scheduled for no earlier than mid-2027.

 In support of the Artemis missions, NASA has been funding private companies to land robotic probes on the lunar surface in a program known as the Commercial Lunar Payload Services.
 As of March 2022, NASA has awarded contracts for robotic lunar probes to companies such as Intuitive Machines, Firefly Space Systems, and Astrobotic.

 On April 16, 2021, NASA announced they had selected the SpaceX Lunar Starship as its Human Landing System.
 The agency's Space Launch System rocket will launch four astronauts aboard the Orion spacecraft for their multi-day journey to lunar orbit where they will transfer to SpaceX's Starship for the final leg of their journey to the surface of the Moon.

-In November 2021, it was announced that the goal of landing astronauts on the Moon by 2024 had slipped to no earlier than 2025 due to numerous factors.
-Artemis 1 launched on November 16, 2022 and returned to Earth safely on December 11, 2022.
-As of June 2022, NASA plans to launch Artemis 2 in May 2024 and Artemis 3 sometime in 2025.
-Additional Artemis missions, Artemis 4 and Artemis 5, are planned to launch after 2025.
+In November 2021, it was announced that the goal of landing astronauts on the Moon by 2024 had slipped to no earlier than 2027 due to numerous factors.
+Artemis I launched on November 16, 2022, and returned to Earth safely on December 11, 2022.
+As of April 2025, NASA plans to launch Artemis II in April 2026. and Artemis III in 2027.
+Additional Artemis missions, Artemis IV, Artemis V, and Artemis VI are planned to launch between 2028 and 2031.

+NASA's next major space initiative is the construction of the Lunar Gateway, a small space station in lunar orbit.
+This space station will be designed primarily for non-continuous human habitation.
+The construction of the Gateway is expected to begin in 2027 with the launch of the first two modules: the Power and Propulsion Element (PPE) and the Habitation and Logistics Outpost (HALO).
+Operations on the Gateway will begin with the Artemis IV mission, which plans to deliver a crew of four to the Gateway in 2028.

+In 2017, NASA was directed by the congressional NASA Transition Authorization Act of 2017 to get humans to Mars-orbit (or to the Martian surface) by the 2030s.